msik-404/karma-app/README.md

 ```

 ## Deployment for testing
-There is also testing variant of the deployment which exposes every container port for connection.
-It also uses
+There is also testing variant of the deployment [docker-compose.yaml][test-docker-compose.yaml], which exposes every
-mongo-express to easily inspect database contents.
-Under [/test-deployment]  folder one can find
+container port for connection.
+It also uses mongo-express to easily inspect database contents.

-[docker-compose.yaml][test-docker-compose.yaml].
-Note to use this one needs to copy .env file Under [/test-deployment].
+To run this variant, one must go under [/test-deployment] folder, copy .env used for normal deployment and run previously
+mentioned docker compose commands.

 # Further development